-Simple Dog Training for Stubborn Dogs
+Training Tips for Stubborn Dogs That Just Won't Listen

 At your wit's end with your stubborn pup?
 Sick of soggy carpet and being woken up at 2 AM by constant barking?
 Tired of being dragged around at the park and embarrassed at the pet store?
-Controlling your dog can seem like an overwhelming job, but if you break it down into tasks you can succeed.
+Controlling your dog can seem like an overwhelming job, but if you break it down into tasks, you can succeed.

 1. Potty Training